BHSPitMonkey/hipchat-electron/README.md

 - Desktop notifications
 - Enhanced keyboard shortcuts

-## Added Keyboard shortcuts
+## Additional keyboard shortcuts

-(The ones built into HipChat should work too, except where overridden by your OS)
+(The shortcuts built into HipChat should work too, except when overridden by your OS.)

 * `Ctrl`+`N`: Start a new chat
 * `Ctrl`+`PgUp`: Navigate up one room